sfergusond/Running2Win-Strava-Importer/README.md

 ![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

-### If the program quits unexpectedly or becomes stuck for more than a couple minutes:
+### If errors occur, the program quits unexpectedly, or becomes stuck for more than a couple minutes:
+1) If the program won't run, copy/paste `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` and hit ENTER.
+Then type `python get-pip.py` and hit ENTER.
+Then type `python R2WImporter.py` and ENTER.
+You should be good to go.
+2) If the program quits before all your runs are uploaded, or becomes stuck:
-1) Close and re-open the terminal window
+  - Close and re-open the terminal window
-2) Go to Strava and check the date of the most recent activity that was uploaded
+  - Go to Strava and check the date of the most recent activity that was uploaded
-3) Re-run the program by copy/pasting `python R2WImporter.py i`
+  - Re-run the program with Python Launcher
-4) Make sure you type prompt options exactly as they appear (ex. `google` is valid, `Google` is not, `2019-11-02` is valid, `2019-11-2` is not).
+  - Make sure you type prompt options exactly as they appear (ex. `google` is valid, `Google` is not, `2019-11-02` is valid, `2019-11-2` is not).
 Make sure your login info is also correct.

 # Features